narf9995/CARPS/README.md

 [README is a current WIP.]

-Rules have been placed in the pages directory & this page will be repurposed as a overview/directory of the project.
+Rules have been placed in the pages directory & this page will be repurposed as an overview/directory of the project.